Fast Generation of RSA Keys using Smooth Integers: Generating RSA keys

 \section{Generating RSA keys}

-RSA algorithm requires a generation of two large prime numbers that serve as a secret key for a user.
-Here we will briefly outline the primality generation problem and the main practical issues, associated with it.
+The RSA algorithm requires the generation of two large prime numbers that serve as a secret key for a user.
+Hence, a fundamental component of RSA key generation is given by primality testing algorithms.
+In Section~\ref{sec:primality-testing-background}, we provide some relevant background information about primality testing algorithms and their computational complexity.
+Then, in Section~\ref{sec:primality-generation}, we briefly outline the primality generation problem and our proposal based on the use of smooth integers.